Websites… we love some, we hate others. Why is that?

-Now that you’ve signed on the dotted line (hopefully) the first main phase you’ll want to ensure you’re working with your digital design agency on is discovery.
+Now that you’ve signed on the dotted line (hopefully), the first thing you’ll want to ensure you’re working with your digital design agency on is the discovery phase.

 This is your chance to work with the design team on your brand and give them a deeper insight into your business.